rackerlabs/technical-blog/_posts/2020-02-26-topics-in-the-google-cloud-professional-data-engineer-certification-exam.md

     -	Dataflow
     -	Dataproc
     -	ML services including Kubeflow
-- Demos/labs of using each service
+- Demos and labs of using each service

 Although this course does not relate directly to the Professional Data Engineer certification exam, I found it quite beneficial and learned quite a lot.
 You can find the course at
 [Fast Lane Data Engineering on Google Cloud Platform](https://www.fastlaneus.com/course/google-degcp).
-If you are interested, there are also other courses outside of the data engineering track at
+There are also other courses outside of the data engineering track at
 [Fast Lane Google Cloud Training](https://www.fastlaneus.com/google-cloud-training).

 #### Linux Academy

-I used the Linux Academy as my main source of study material.
+I used the Linux Academy as my primary source of study material.
 I went through the whole data engineering course and found it very useful.
-They updated their course quite recently, so it was very precise and provided many helpful tips and content that came up in the exam.
-Because the practice tests were similar to the certification exam, they prepared me well.
-As someone with little experience in the data world, I feel that this course was perfect in terms of content and explanation.
+They updated their course quite recently, so it is very precise and provides many helpful tips and content that comes up in the exam.
+Because the practice tests are similar to the certification exam, they prepared me well.
+As someone with little experience in the data world, I feel that this course is perfect in terms of content and explanation.

 I took the
 [Google Cloud Certified Professional Data Engineer](https://linuxacademy.com/course/google-cloud-data-engineer/) course.

-#### Coursera/Qwiklabs
+#### Coursera and Qwiklabs

-Another useful course, slightly longer than Linux Academy, Coursera had more example scenarios to help me consider which tools are best for specific customer issues.
-Also, most sections had Qwiklabs that were quite useful.
+Coursera has another useful course, which is slightly longer than Linux Academy course.
+The Coursera course has example scenarios that helped me consider which tools are best for specific customer issues.
+Also, most sections have Qwiklabs that are quite useful.
 They let me use the GCP console to put theory into hands-on practice, which improved my understanding.

 I focused on the following courses: